morrowind-modding/tes3cs-manual/content/gameplay/scripting/functions/used-on-me.md

 UsedOnMe, ObjectID
 if ( UsedOnMe, Misc\_pot\_redware\_01 )

-Returns true if the ObjectId has been used on the calling object.
+Returns true if the ObjectId has been used on the calling [[objects/index|object]].
 This is used for scripts that make objects do certain things of the player uses an object on it.

 See “UseTest” script